COMSOC-Community/comsoc-website/docs/theses.md

 ---
 layout: default
-title: Theses
+title: Theses | COMSOC
 ---

 # PhD Theses

 This is an (incomplete) list of PhD theses in the field of computational social choice, listed in inverse chronological order.
-I welcome suggestions for further additions; just send me an <a href="mailto:ulle.endriss@uva.nl">email</a>.
+Suggestions for further additions are more than welcome, ping us on <a href="https://github.com/Simon-Rey/comsoc-website">GitHub</a>.

 {% assign theses_by_year = site.data.theses | group_by: "year" %}